 - There is a two-hour limit for each reservation.

-- Use of the room for longer than two hours may be permitted at the discretion of the Adult Services librarian on duty, and only after the patron has exhausted their two-hour time limit and there is an open room.
+- Use of the space for longer than two hours may be permitted at the discretion of the Adult Services librarian on duty, and only after the patron has exhausted their two-hour time limit and there is an open space.

-- Additional time may not be reserved by using another patron's card if they are also in the room for the initial reservation.
+- Additional time may not be reserved by using another patron's card if they are also in the space for the initial reservation.

 - General Library rules and policies apply in the Study Rooms